Life Is Strange: Double Exposure

-Life Is Strange: Double Exposure is a 2024 episodic adventure game developed by Deck Nine and published by Square Enix.
-The fourth main installment of the Life Is Strange series, it is a direct sequel to Life Is Strange (2015) developed by Dontnod Entertainment.
-The plot focuses on an older Max Caulfield who, upon discovering new supernatural abilities that allow her to travel between two timelines, finds herself investigating a murder case involving her new best friend.
+Life Is Strange: Double Exposure is a 2024 adventure game in the Life Is Strange series, developed by Deck Nine and published by Square Enix.
+It serves as a direct sequel to Life Is Strange (2015) and focuses on an older Max Caulfield who, upon discovering new supernatural abilities that allow her to travel between two timelines, finds herself investigating a murder case involving her new best friend.

 Double Exposure was released for PlayStation 5, Windows, and Xbox Series X/S on October 29, 2024, and Nintendo Switch on November 19.
 The game received mixed reviews from critics.
+A sequel, Life Is Strange: Reunion, was released in March 2026.

 Plot

-In late 2023, Max Caulfield has relocated to Lakeport, Vermont, where she is working as a photographer-in-residence at Caledon University.
+In December 2023, Max Caulfield has relocated to Lakeport, Vermont, where she is working as a photographer-in-residence at Caledon University.
 Her decision to never use her time-rewinding powers again stems from the consequences she faced in her past.
-(Note: As depicted in Life Is Strange (2015)) On December 4th, after spending time with her friends Safiya "Safi" Llewellyn-Fayyad and Moses Murphy, Max is devastated to find Safi dead from a gunshot wound.
+(Note: As depicted in Life Is Strange (2015)) On December 4, after spending time with her friends Safiya "Safi" Llewellyn-Fayyad and Moses Murphy, Max is devastated to find Safi dead from a gunshot wound.
 Max isolates herself in grief until she discovers a new ability: the power to "pulse" into an alternate timeline where Safi is still alive.
 This ability soon evolves, allowing Max to travel between these parallel timelines at will.
 In the "Living" timeline, Safi's car is vandalized, indicating she might still be in danger, prompting Max to investigate and try to uncover the killer in the "Dead" timeline.

 During her investigation, Max meets several residents of the university, including Yasmin Fayyad, the university president and Safi's mother; Amanda Thomas, a waitress at the local bar, Snapping Turtle; Vinh Lang, Yasmin's administrative assistant and leader of the Abraxas secret society; Gwen Hunter, a professor specializing in Creative Non-Fiction; Lucas Colmenero, head of the Literature Department; and students Loretta Rice, Reggie Kagan, and Diamond Washington.
 In the Living timeline, Max finds Gwen and Lucas implicated in separate incidents they did not commit, while in the Dead timeline, Reggie claims to have seen a doppelganger of himself.
 Moses admits to stealing Safi's camera from the crime scene, which Max retrieves and hides from Detective Vince Alderman.
 This leads to Max's discovery of a new power: "entangling" objects between timelines.
 The camera reveals a photo of Max pointing a gun at Safi, causing Moses to believe Max is the killer.